-We have also been working closely with Prince George's County, including County Executive Rushern Baker, the Prince George's County Council, the staff of the Prince George's County Planning Park, and Planning Commission), and the Prince George's for this planned transportation project.
-On November 15, 2011, the Prince George's County Council unanimously adopted a resolution urging you to include this project in the CTP and designate it the State's next highest transit priority (after the Purple Line, Red Line and Corridor Cities Transitway project which are already approved by the State).
-This resolution further renewed their commitment to high-capacity transit and the associated land-uses to create the needed ridership within the Branch Avenue corridor.
+Throughout the transit planning process we have been working closely with Prince George's County's elected and appointed officials, including County Executive Rushern Baker, the Prince George's County Council, the staff of the Prince George's County Planning Department (the Maryland-National Capital Park and Planning Commission), and the Prince George's County Department of Public Works and Transportation.
+On November 15, 2011, the Prince George's County Council unanimously adopted a resolution urging the Maryland Department of Transportation to include the Southern Maryland high-capacity, fixed-route transit project (preferably light rail) in the CTP and designate it the State's next major transit priority (after the Purple Line, the Red Line and the Corridor Cities Transitway (CCT) projects which are already approved by the State).
+In this resolution Prince George's County makes a commitment to work in partnership with Charles County, urges State and federal officials to support this initiative, and agrees to promote transit-oriented development around proposed transit stations in the corridor.